top of page

 If you look closely, you can see a street sign in the background that eventually allowed us to find where the accident occurred: The intersection of Club Valley Drive NE and Angelo Drive NE in Atlanta, Georgia.

 It seems likely that the photos were taken in the mid-1970's based on the cars, the kid's bicycles, and the clothing.
-The Buick is a 1972 Estate Wagon and the SM is (was?) a 1973 US model.
+The Buick is a 1972 Estate Wagon and the SM was a 1973 US model.
 The accident doesn't seem to have been covered in the local media, despite a pretty thorough search, so we weren't able to find any information beyond what can be seen in the photos.

 EW-SM.jpg